TheRealCaleb116/ClothAndSWSimProject/docs/index.markdown

 # Cloth and Shallow Water Simulation - Caleb Wiebolt

-Below is the writeup for my pinball game.
+Below is the writeup for my Cloth simulation project which also includes a seperate Shallow Water Simulation as well.
 It was created in Unity for my Animation and Planning in Games class.
 All the graded features that I attempted can be found below.
 To look at the source code or a pre built executable click the button below.

 <a href="{{ site.github.repository_url }}" class="btn btn-dark">Go to the Code</a>